Better sex – Part 4/4: For Women: How to Enjoy Sex with a Man

 You have encountered an intentionally ignorant man, if he:

 - Agrees, but then continues without changes.

-- If he tries to persuade you to already discussed unwanted contact or varieties: “Don’t be so complicated …”
+- Tries to persuade you to already discussed unwanted contact or varieties: “Don’t be so complicated …”

-- If he just continues unwanted contact or varieties although you have already stated on multiple occasions that they are not pleasant for you.
+- Just continues unwanted contact or techniques although you have already stated on multiple occasions that they are not pleasant for you.